 Off the bike, riders can enjoy fantastic local food, beers and music at the happo festival area - a weekend not to missed in the stunning Hakuba Valley.

-In short, Grinduro is just what the name suggests: Gravel Road Race + Mountain Bike-Style Enduro = Two different loops of pavement and dirt, where finishing times aren’t based on overall time, but four timed segments.
+In short, Grinduro is just what the name suggests: Gravel Road Race + Mountain Bike-Style Enduro = A big loop of pavement and dirt, where finishing times aren’t based on overall time, but four timed segments.

-The course is a serious affair (2400m of climbing in 80km) but the Grinduro isn’t meant to be a sufferfest.
-We’ve linked together some of our favorite local roads in a quiet corner of Shin'ets Area.
+The course is a serious affair, but the Grinduro isn’t meant to be a sufferfest.
+We’ve linked together some of our favorite local roads in a quiet corner of the Hakuba area.